Music of Bhutan

 The music of Bhutan is an integral part of its culture and plays a leading role in transmitting social values.
-Traditional Bhutanese music includes a spectrum of subgenres, ranging from folk to religious song and music.
-Some genres of traditional Bhutanese music intertwine vocals, instrumentation, and theatre and dance, while others are mainly vocal or instrumental.
+Traditional Bhutanese music includes a wide spectrum of subgenres, ranging from folk to religious song and music.
+Some genres of traditional Bhutanese music intertwine vocals, instrumentation, and theatre and dance, while others are primarily vocal or instrumental.
 The much older traditional genres are distinguished from modern popular music such as rigsar.

 Instruments

 Instruments used in both traditional and modern genres of Bhutanese music include the lingm (six-holed flute), the chiwang (Tibetan two-stringed fiddle), and the dramnyen (similar to a large three-stringed rebec); modern musicians often update these instruments for use in rigsar.

 Other traditional instruments include tangtang namborong (four-holed bamboo bass flute), kongkha (bamboo mouth harp), and gombu (bull or buffalo horn).
 Newer instruments include the yangchen, brought from Tibet in the 1960s.

 While Bhutanese folk music often employs stringed instruments, religious music usually does not.
 Unlike many countries, Bhutanese folk music is almost never incorporated into popular music.